emard/esp32blesynscan/README.md

 # Principle of operation

 ESP32 creates a bluetooth server with serial port bridge.
-Phyisical TTL serial port is 9600,8,n,1.
+Phyisical TTL serial port should be 9600,8,n,1.
+Using 9800 baud seems to receive less noise than 9600 baud.

+Minimum that works is a BLE Service (UUID 0xA002) with two characteristics, one for RX other for TX:

 RX Direction SynScan->motor (UUID 0xC302)